cdktf/cdktf-provider-cloudflare/docs/dataCloudflareStreams.python.md

 - *Type:* str

-Searches over the `name` key in the `meta` field.
+Provides a partial word match of the `name` key in the `meta` field.

-This field can be set with or after the upload request.
+Slow for medium to large video libraries.
+May be unavailable for very large libraries.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.2/docs/data-sources/streams#search DataCloudflareStreams#search}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.4/docs/data-sources/streams#search DataCloudflareStreams#search}

 ---